 Only hours after the footage aired on the news, Border Patrol agents came to the Guzman’s house and demanded his cell phone, which the man handed over immediately.
 Agents then insisted he help them find the undocumented worker that got away, but Guzman refused.
 Soon after, he was arrested.

 Originally, the arresting officer, Lt.
 Holly Mitchell, claimed Guzman was under arrest for failing to cooperate with a police investigation.
 But Mitchell later changed his story, claiming the arrest was related to Guzman’s failure to check in with his case worker after interacting with the Border Patrol -a requirement of the probation program.
-As a criminal lawyer in Vista, Mr. Liss believes Mitchell changed his story because Guzman did not violate any laws by refusing to turn over the second undocumented worker, explaining “you have no obligation, whether you’re on probation or not, to basically help law enforcement do its job.”
+As a criminal lawyer, Mr. Liss believes Mitchell changed his story because Guzman did not violate any laws by refusing to turn over the second undocumented worker, explaining “you have no obligation, whether you’re on probation or not, to basically help law enforcement do its job.”

 Deputy District Attorney Tracy Prior did not believe Guzman should be put back on probation, claiming that doing so would present a public safety issue.
-But both the ACLU and Vista defense attorney Peter Liss argued that the arrest was retaliation for Guzman releasing the video to the press.
+But both the ACLU and Peter Liss argued that the arrest was retaliation for Guzman releasing the video to the press.
 Guzman’s phone records showed that he did try to contact his caseworker multiple times, although he admitted that he waited a little longer than he should have to make the calls.

 In the end, the judge sided with Guzman and Mr. Liss, explaining that not only did Guzman contact his case worker, but that he was required to be presented with a written notice detailing the reasons he was in violation of the program rules and his appellate rights.
 The program workers failed to give Guzman these documents and thus violated the law.